3dgeo-heidelberg/4DGeo/README.md

 ## Get started in 2 minutes: Visualize your point clouds

-To show how easy it is to visualize your data with a 4DGeo dashboard, we've prepared a short [Python Notebook](getting_started.ipynb) tutorial.
+To show how easy it is to visualize your data with a 4DGeo dashboard, we've prepared a short [Python Notebook](https://3dgeo-heidelberg.github.io/4DGeo/docs/getting_started.html) tutorial.
 It demonstrates how a series of point clouds can be projected into images and displayed within the dashboard.

 The process involves just two simple steps:

-- **Prepare your data:** Convert your list of images into the 4DGeo [data model](Application.md#21-data-model)
+- **Prepare your data:** Convert your list of images into the 4DGeo [data model](https://3dgeo-heidelberg.github.io/4DGeo/docs/Application.html#21-data-model).
+This is what's done in the above mentioned [Python Notebook](https://3dgeo-heidelberg.github.io/4DGeo/docs/getting_started.html).
-- **Configure your dashboard:** Either load a predefined layout or create your own with our [dashboard creation page](Application.md#1-creation-page)
+- **Configure your dashboard:** Either load a predefined layout or create your own with our [dashboard creation page](https://3dgeo-heidelberg.github.io/4DGeo/docs/Application.html#21-data-model)

 ##  Online documentation